trycoon/liam-esp/README.md

   platformio run -t upload
 ```

-If your computer is stuck waiting on the following lines:
+If your computer is stuck waiting on the following line:
 ```
-  Uploading .pioenvs/nodemcuv2/firmware.bin
-  esptool.py v2.3.1
+  Serial port /dev/ttyUSB0
 ```
 and eventually timing out, then you need to press the "flash"-button on the ESP32 for 2-3 seconds when waiting on those lines to initialize the flashing-process!